Jiaming-S/hhs-obsidian-notes/AP Gov/AP Test/SCOTUS Comparison Cases.md

 - Issue:
 	- Does race-based districting violate [14th Amendment Equal Protection Clause]?
 - Holding:
-	- Yes, racial gerrymandering is unconstitutional if the shape is only explainable as dividing voters solely based on race and subject to "[Strict Scrutiny]"
+	- Yes, racial gerrymandering is unconstitutional if the shape is only explainable as dividing voters based on race and is also subject to "[Strict Scrutiny]"